September is Sexual Health Month

 Besides pelvic pain, Pudendal Neuralgia often causes intense pain during intercourse.
 Some patients have had to stop all sexual activity, leading to feelings of despair and causing strain on their relationships.

-Our surgeons and staff here at the Institute for Advanced Reconstruction understand how difficult it is to live with this condition, as well as others relating to sexual health and function.
+Our pudendal neuralgia specialists, surgeons, and staff here at the Institute for Advanced Reconstruction understand how difficult it is to live with this condition, as well as others relating to sexual health and function.
 We are here to support you every step of the way.
-If you think you are suffering from Pudendal Neuralgia, please call today to speak to one of our intake coordinators.
+If you think you are suffering from Pudendal Neuralgia, please contact us today to speak to one of our intake coordinators.